Duncan G. Stroik

-Duncan Gregory Stroik (born January 14, 1962), usually credited as Duncan G. Stroik, is an American architect, a professor of architecture at the University of Notre Dame School of Architecture, and founding editor of the Sacred Architecture Journal.
+Duncan Gregory Stroik (born January 14, 1962) is an American architect, a professor of architecture at the University of Notre Dame School of Architecture, and founding editor of the Sacred Architecture Journal.
 His work continues the tradition of classical and Palladian architecture, also known as New Classical Architecture.

-Stroik specializes in all aspects of Roman Catholic sacred architecture.
-In his academic work, Stroik has stressed the importance of tradition, and advocated beauty as the principal standard of architecture.
-In 2016 Stroik was honored with the Arthur Ross Award for recognition of excellence in the classical tradition.
+Stroik is considered a leading figure in traditional Roman Catholic sacred architecture.
+In his academic work, Stroik has stressed the importance of tradition, and advocates for beauty as the principal standard of architecture.
+In 2016 Stroik received the Arthur Ross Award for recognition of excellence in the classical tradition.

 Early life and career

 Stroik received a bachelor's degree from the University of Virginia School of Architecture in 1984 and a master's degree in architecture from Yale School of Architecture in 1987.
-After graduating from Yale, Stroik worked as a designer in the office of Allan Greenberg.
+After graduating from Yale, Stroik worked as a designer for Allan Greenberg.
 In 1990, Stroik joined the Notre Dame School of Architecture as a founding faculty member of the school's classical program.
 In that same year, he founded his firm, Duncan G. Stroik Architect LLC.

+Stroik attributes his interest in classical architecture to Thomas Gordon Smith, a forefront postmodern architect to embrace canonical classicism.

 Institute for Sacred Architecture and The Sacred Architecture Journal

 In 1998, Stroik founded the Institute for Sacred Architecture, a non-profit organization dedicated to a renewal of beauty in contemporary church design.
-The institute’s principal activity is the twice yearly publication of the Sacred Architecture Journal, which Stroik edits, and which is dedicated to an ongoing discussion of current issues in the field of sacred architecture.
+The institute’s principal activity is the twice yearly publication of the Sacred Architecture Journal, which is dedicated to an ongoing discussion of current issues in the field of sacred architecture.